stefanbylund/zxnext_level9/compilation/games.md

 ### The Archers

 If they put you in charge of The Archers, how would you change life in Ambridge?
 Here's your chance to find out.
-In this four-part, illustrated, multiple choice text game you are the story editor, taking the plot decisions for Jack Wooley, Eddie Grundy, Elizabeth Archer and Nelson Gabriel.
+In this four-part multiple choice illustrated text game you are the story editor, taking the plot decisions for Jack Wooley, Eddie Grundy, Elizabeth Archer and Nelson Gabriel.
 You're in charge, but you'll have to face the consequences of your decisions.
 They may cause a stir in The Bull - or in Broadcasting House.
-Watch out for memos from the Controller Radio 4 and see how you fare in the charts!
-Based on the British television soap opera of the same name.
+Watch out for memos from the Controller of Radio 4 and see how you fare in the charts!
+Based on the BBC soap opera of the same name.

 * Year: 1985
 * Original platform: Amstrad CPC